AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

 And there we have it!
 We can now take advantage of the many different algorithms and settings available for :py:func:`scipy.optimize.minimize`.
-We could also usw a different package or customize our own algorithm, constraints etc.
+We could also use a different package or customize our own algorithm, constraints etc.
 The possibilities are practically endless.